-The accompanying financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) and the rules and regulations of the Securities and Exchange Commission (SEC).
-The financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair presentation of the results for the periods presented.
+The accompanying consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) and the rules and regulations of the Securities and Exchange Commission (SEC).
+The consolidated financial statements reflect all adjustments which, in the opinion of management, are necessary for a fair presentation of the results for the periods presented.
 All such adjustments are of a normal and recurring nature.
-The operating results presented in these financial statements are not necessarily indicative of the results that may be expected for any future periods.
+The operating results presented in these consolidated financial statements are not necessarily indicative of the results that may be expected for any future periods.
+Certain prior year amounts have been reclassified to conform to the current year presentation.

 In December 2023, the Company formed Avidity Biosciences Ireland Limited, a wholly-owned subsidiary (the Subsidiary).
-During 2023, there were no operations in the Subsidiary and there were no assets or liabilities held by the Subsidiary at December 31, 2023.
+The accompanying consolidated financial statements reflect the operations of Avidity Biosciences, Inc. and the Subsidiary.
+Intercompany balances and transactions have been eliminated in consolidation.
+The activity and balances attributable to the Subsidiary for the year ended December 31, 2024 were immaterial.